How to Get DEA Approval for the First Homeschool Application They've Ever Seen in Nunavut

 What happens if the DEA denies my EPP?

-They must provide written reasons for the denial.
-Review their specific concerns, revise your EPP to address them, and resubmit.
-Most rejections stem from insufficient detail in the IQ integration section or unclear strand mapping — not fundamental objections to homeschooling.
-If the DEA denies without legal basis (your plan clearly meets the "comparable scope and quality" standard), cite Section 21 and escalate to the Regional School Operations office.
+Ask the DEA for its written reasons.
+Review the specific concerns, revise your EPP to address them, and resubmit.
+Revision requests may concern insufficient detail in the IQ integration section or unclear strand mapping.
+If you believe the DEA's decision is inconsistent with the "comparable scope and quality" standard, seek clarification and consider escalating to the Regional School Operations office.

 What if the principal doesn't support homeschooling?